osj007/pay-calculator/README.md

 ## Output

 After successfully entering the system you will be asked a series of questions to better gauge what the paychecks will be.
-These are also taking in consideration specific taxes for my current location.
+These are also taking into consideration specific taxes for my current location.

-The following output after questions have been answered will look as such:
+The following output after questions have been answered will look as this:

 ### For hourly workers